Danny4927/docker-spark/README.md

 - `docker stack ps spark_cluster` - see the services of the stack "spark-cluster"
 - `docker stack rm spark_cluster` - remove the stack "spark-cluster"

+### Logs
+- `docker service ps SERVICE-NAME` - find which nodes the service is running
+- `docker ps` - on the node which runs the service to find the container id
+- `docker logs cont-id` - to get the log

+If you are using the experimental daemon of docker you can also use: `docker service logs service-id`

 ## license